espocrm/documentation/docs/development/metadata/app-client-navbar.md

 *string*

 A config path to check.
 Path items are separated by a dot.
 If a config value is not empty, then the action is allowed.
-The `!` prefix reverses the check.
+The `!` prefix negates the check result.

 ### accessDataList